International Wheelchair Basketball Federation

-The International Wheelchair Basketball Federation (IWBF) is the international governing body for the sport of Wheelchair Basketball.
-IWBF is recognized by the International Paralympic Committee (IPC) as the sole competent authority in wheelchair basketball worldwide.
-International Basketball Federation (or FIBA) has recognized IWBF under Article 53 of its General Statutes.
+The International Wheelchair Basketball Federation (IWBF) is the international governing body for wheelchair basketball.
+The IWBF is recognized by the International Paralympic Committee (IPC) as the sole competent authority in wheelchair basketball worldwide.
+The International Basketball Federation (FIBA) recognizes the IWBF under Article 53 of its General Statutes.

 History

 The Stoke Mandeville Wheelchair Games, held in 1947, were the first games to be held and included only a handful of participants (26), and few events (shot put, javelin, club throw, and archery).
 The number of wheelchair events and participants grew quickly.
 Wheelchair netball was introduced in the 1948 Games.
 In 1952, a team from the Netherlands was invited to compete with the British team.
 This became the first International Stoke-Mandeville Games (ISMG), an event that has been held annually ever since.
 Wheelchair basketball, as we know it now, was first played at the 1956 International Stoke-Mandeville Games.
 The US "Pan Am Jets" team won the tournament.

 In 1973, the International Stoke Mandeville Games Federation (ISMGF) established the first Sub-section for wheelchair basketball.
 At that time ISMGF was the world governing body for all wheelchair sports.
 In 1989, ISMGF accepted the name International Wheelchair Basketball Federation (IWBF) for its former sub-section.
 With this step wheelchair basketball began its journey for full independence and in 1993 IWBF was established as the world body for wheelchair basketball with full responsibility for development of the sport.
 Over the next five years IWBF membership grew in size and the federation configured itself into 4 geographical zones.